csezenoglu/RTD-Loop-Antennas/em-modeling/near-field-propagation.rst

 .. note::

-    All these works provides a basis to :ref:`Real-time Locating Systems`.
+    All these works provides a basis to :ref:`real-time-locating-system`.